Cray-HPE/docs-csm/operations/power_management/Recover_from_a_Liquid_Cooled_Cabinet_EPO_Event.md

     err_msg = ""
     ```

-1. Bring up the Slingshot Fabric.
+1. Verify the Slingshot fabric is up and healthy.

-    Refer to the following documentation for more information on how to bring up the Slingshot Fabric:
+    Refer to the following documentation for more information on how to verify the health of the Slingshot Fabric:

-    - The *Slingshot Administration Guide* PDF for HPE Cray EX systems.
+    * The *Slingshot Administration Guide* PDF for HPE Cray EX systems.
-    - The *Slingshot Troubleshooting Guide* PDF.
+    * The *Slingshot Troubleshooting Guide* PDF.

 1. After the components have powered on, boot the nodes using the Boot Orchestration Services \(BOS\).